Note: Exhibition extended, September 12 through February 21, 2021

-The first day to view “Birds in Art” 2020 will be Saturday, September 12.
-As a Covid-19 precaution, all Birds in Art opening-day festivities are suspended; there will be no Master Artist Talk and no Artists in Action on Saturday morning, September 12.
+The first day to view “Birds in Art” 2020 was Saturday, September 12.
+As a Covid-19 precaution, all Birds in Art opening-day festivities were suspended; there was no Master Artist Talk and no Artists in Action on Saturday morning, September 12.
 Before visiting this fall, check.lywam.org to know what to bring and expect.
-The Museum’s extended opening-weekend hours are 9 am to 5 pm on Saturday, September 12, and 10 am to 5 pm on Sunday, September 13.
-Birds in Art 2020 remains on view through Sunday, November 29.
+The Museum’s extended opening-weekend hours were 9 am to 5 pm on Saturday, September 12, and 10 am to 5 pm on Sunday, September 13.
+Birds in Art 2020 is extended through Sunday, February 21, 2021.
+Before visiting, check www.lywam.org.

 Ever inspired by avian muses, Birds in Art 2020 artists took cues from birds’ behavior and some incorporated quarantine themes, too.
 While Karen Bondarchuk drew parallels in her Cashe ‘n’ Carry charcoal of blue jays competing at the feeder, much like shoppers at grocery stores last spring, Sherrie York’s linocut A Tern of the Tide features a solitary seabird, underscoring the importance of quiet moments alone but also of community.
 David Milton took a whimsical approach, while Nancy Howe used circling crows to convey its ominous nature.
 In Claire Duncan’s painting of white pelicans, one bold bird swivels to lead the swimming flock out of the advancing shadows, which she described as “a metaphor for the times in which we live.”